Probation & Parole

 For those with mental health issues or substance abuse problems, our probation and parole officers work with our mental health staff and substance abuse providers to provide the best care and potential for success.

-Discretionary parole was abolished in Virginia for felonies committed in 1995 or after, requiring offenders to serve at least 85% of their sentences with the ability to earn good-time credits toward an early release date.
+Discretionary parole was abolished in Virginia for felonies committed in 1995 or after, requiring inmates to serve at least 85% of their sentences with the ability to earn good-time credits toward an early release date.

-However, some offenders are eligible for parole consideration if they meet certain criteria.
+However, some inmates are eligible for parole consideration if they meet certain criteria.
 The Virginia Parole Board (VPB) handles all parole decisions, policies, and rulings.
 Learn more about who is eligible and how the parole process works on the VPB website.

 After Release From Supervision